irods/iRODS-Protocol-Cookbook/README.md

 constructed as strings and sent over a TCP socket.
 This is intended to serve as a starting point for writing client libraries and applications.

+This repository also contains a .py file which executes the code in the notebook without a need for the IPython runtime or Jupyter.

 ## Setup

 You will need to install Jupyter to run the notebook.
 You also need an